Apply to become a Castle Warden or a member of the Resident council

 Campus Section

-The Campus section develops, maintains and activates the Otaniemi campus.
-It aims to create an even more enjoyable place to live and study, creating the requisites for student culture, community spirit, and wellbeing.
+The Campus Section, the vibrant core of Otaniemi, develops, fosters, and activates the Otaniemi campus.
+Its purpose is to make Otaniemi an even more enjoyable place to live and study by creating the prerequisites for student culture, community spirit, and wellbeing.

 Volunteers